-Dr. David M. Hoffman is currently an assistant professor in the Department of Anthropology and Middle Eastern Cultures at Mississippi State University.
+Dr. David M. Hoffman is currently an associate professor in the Department of Anthropology and Middle Eastern Cultures at Mississippi State University.
 He has been at Mississippi State since the fall of 2008.
 David’s research broadly focuses on the intersection of international biodiversity conservation and human livelihoods.
 David’s research, conducted in Mexico and Central America (Costa Rica in particular), began with his interest in improving the relationships between parks and people with a particular emphasis on ensuring just outcomes for the human communities affected by parks and protected areas.
 His dissertation research while a student at CU was focused on the barriers to the development of shared management (co-management) of a marine protected area in Quintana Roo, Mexico.
 His current research, sponsored by the National Science Foundation’s Cultural Anthropology program, focuses on the movement and motivation of internal migrants to the buffer zones of three national parks in Costa Rica.
 David is employing cultural consensus analysis, a methodology frequently applied in ethnoecological research, in an attempt to model what motivates Costa Rican migrants to move to park edges.
 It is a three-year project that also includes two graduate students as well as collaboration with demographers and GIS experts at the University of Costa Rica.

 Upon finishing his PhD at CU-Boulder in 2006, David was fortunate to land an assistant professor position at the United Nations Mandated University for Peace (UPEACE) in San José, Costa Rica.
 While at UPEACE from 2006-2008, David taught courses for the Dual MA program in Natural Resources and Sustainable Development that UPEACE shares with American University in Washington, D.C.
 At Mississippi State, David teaches in a traditional three field undergraduate program and an Applied MA program.
 In April 2013 he was awarded the 2013 Arts & Sciences Faculty Teaching Award in Social & Behavioral Sciences.